Heartburn triggers: What's burning you?

 - Don't overeat.
 Eat five or six small meals each day, instead of several large meals.

 - Don't eat before bedtime.
 Allow 2 hours to digest your food before lying down.
+This allows time for the food to pass out of the stomach and into the small intestine, rather than having it back up into the esophagus.
 Lying down makes digestion difficult and makes heartburn more likely.

 Heartburn triggers: Heartburn and exercise